 High power, high interest

 Your boss’s reputation is tied to the productivity of the people they lead.
-Your boss also likely has the power to greenlight or shut down your project(s).
-This means that you should manage this relationship closely, communicating frequently and requesting and utilizing feedback.
+Your boss also likely has the power to advance or shut down your project(s).
+This means that you should manage this relationship closely, communicating frequently and requesting and implementing feedback.

 High power, medium interest